Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 Representational State Transfer (REST) is a set of constraints for building web services.
 RESTful web services, or web applications that conform to REST techniques require the following constraints.

-- *Server-Client Architecture*: The server-client architecture discussed earlier.
+- *Server-Client Architecture*: Follows the server-client architecture discussed earlier.
-- *Stateless*: the server can't store any client context on the server, so clients are the only ones that know about their session state and contain all information necessary to make a request.
+- *Stateless*: The server doesn't store any context about who the client is, so clients are the only ones that know about their session state and contain all information necessary to make a request.
 If the server needs to know any of the client context (like authentication information), it should be stored in a database.
-- *Cacheable*: Responses can be marked as cacheable or non-cacheable so that optimizations can be performed for scalability and performance.
+- *Savable (Cacheable)*: Responses can be marked as savable or non-savable so that optimizations can be performed for scalability and performance.
 - *Layered System*: A client shouldn't need to know if it's connected directly to the end server or if there are intermediary services.
 - *Uniform Interface*: The server's resources and implementation should be decoupled from what is returned to the client.

+We'll be trying build our servers by following those REST principles, but they're more just guidelines to keep in mind when designing everything. most servers don't usually follow every rule above super strictly.

 ### Postman and API Clients